spec-framework/website/docs/example.md

 The layout is more complex than the previous layouts.
-Now the user interface mainly lays out sub widgets of its sub widgets.
+Now the user interface mainly lays out widgets that are contained in its `viewer` sub widget (the list of models and the two protocol browsers).
 The layout is based on a column whose first row is divided in columns.
 The implementation of this method is shown in the following code: